 However, others might argue (myself among them) that Mother’s music doesn’t need to evolve because her character does not truly change in essentials.
 She has always been strong, steady, and mature.
 She just needs to take her life back into her own hands.
 The actor who interprets the score in this way can then build their portrayal of the character out of this information.
 Other ideas are less open to interpretation.
 Since the composer himself has indicated that Mother’s shift to belt is the defining moment of the show, we can safely assume that all of Mother’s previous material has to be sung legit.

 Coalhouse is not as easily understood.
 The music of Coalhouse Walker, Jr. can be divided into two distinct categories.
 Half of his music is heavily influenced by ragtime: solo piano accompaniment, syncopated rhythms in the melody, and even rhythms in the bass for contrast.
 “New Music,” “His Names Was Coalhouse Walker,” “Gettin’ Ready Rag,” and “Sarah Brown Eyes” all fall into this category.
 However the other half of Coalhouse’s music is undeniably contemporary.
-“Wheels of a Dream,” for example, could easily be extracted and plopped right into a musical that takes place in 2017.
+“Wheels of a Dream,” for example, could easily be extracted and plopped right into a musical that takes place today.
 Nothing about it truly reflects the era of the show.
-“Make Them Hear You” falls in this same category.
+“Make Them Hear You” is similarly contemporary.

 Actually, “Wheels of a Dream” and “Make Them Hear You” have a lot in common.
 Consider the phrase “wheels of a dream” and compare it with “make them hear you.”
 Sound familiar?
 Both are descending phrases with four notes and four words, covering the distance of a major third.
 This is enough in the world of musical analysis to justify a comparison.
 Additionally, both pieces have these shimmery 16th note arpeggios in the accompaniment, and both use modulations at key points in the text to amplify the drama.
 So these two songs are clearly linked, but why?
 What functional purpose could this serve?
 Let’s put a pin in that and look at the rest of his music.